-Innovation is more important now than ever before.
 The industrial landscape of today is facing increased competition, rapid changes in consumer demands, political and regulatory instability, and growing environmental and societal challenges.
 For businesses to remain competitive and even excel in this new complex setting, it is important to be in the forefront of innovation and business development and to have an overall perspective on technology, leadership, and international business.

 Complexity means that there are no pure technical issues; just as little as there are pure economic or organisational issues, neither in companies nor in society more generally.
 The steps between technology development, production, marketing and sales always involve considerations of a technical, economical, societal, and organisational nature.
 They often give rise to complex questions.
 Solutions will require deep understanding and practical skills.

 During the programme you can expect to:

 become an innovator who can combine a deep understanding of technology and business with strong practical know-how on how to manage and lead innovative work

 close connection to both industry and research

 train to handle technical, societal and economical dimensions of the innovation process

 The aim of this programme is to teach future leaders the ability to create an overview of the complex processes and structures within and around technology-intensive companies.
 Our aim is also that students who have completed the programme will become innovators who can combine a deep understanding of technology and business with a strong practical know-how on how to manage and lead innovative work.